sanketgujar/Extended-Kalman-Filter/README.md

 # Extended Kalman Filter Project
 I utilized a kalman filter to estimate the state of a moving object of interest (bicycle that travels around the vehicle) with noisy lidar and radar measurements.

+Please checkout reference.pdf for Equations used in the code.

 The Flow of my code is as shown below

 ![Alt text](/Output/f2.png?raw=true "Test 1")